 What is a granny square?

 A granny square crochet pattern is a name for a motif that’s worked in granny clusters.
 A granny cluster is a group of 3 double crochets (or in UK terms, trebles).
-All three double crochets are worked in one chain-space, separated from other clusters with chains.
-In every row, you crochet granny clusters around the chains that separate the clusters of the previous row.
+All three double crochets are worked in one chain space.
+In every row, you crochet granny clusters in the spaces between the previous row's clusters.

 Clusters can be worked in the round to make a square pattern, or in rows to vary in shape.
 If you work in the round, you will increase the number of granny clusters in each round to make your granny square larger and larger.

 If this all sounds complicated, don’t worry.
-It’s all best explained in pictures, so I’ve made a photo tutorial for you, simply scroll down to learn how to crochet a granny square! 👇
+It’s all best explained in pictures, so I’ve made a photo tutorial for you.
+Scroll down to learn how to crochet a granny square! 👇

 What yarn do I need to crochet a simple granny square?

-You can use any type of yarn!
-My advice to you would be to use a non-splitting thread, especially if this is your first time crocheting a granny square.
-You want to see your stitches clearly, and splitting yarn is just the worst for that.
+You can use any yarn!
+My advice to you would be to use a lightly coloured thread that doesn't split easily, especially if this is your first time crocheting a granny square.
+You want to see your stitches clearly, and dark, splitting yarn just isn't helping with that.

-I recommend a 100% cotton yarn such as Scheepjes Catona, which is mercerised to prevent splitting and is available in over 100 colours.
+I recommend a 100% cotton yarn such as Scheepjes Catona, which is mercerised to prevent splitting and is available in 119 colours.
 If you choose Scheepjes Catona, use a 3.5mm hook (US size E/4).
-For other yarns, check out the yarn label for the right size crochet hook.
+For other yarns, check out the yarn label for the correct size crochet hook.

 Where can you buy yarn for Granny Squares?